 Show the content of the smart card.

 Present a menu to allow changing the PIN of a smartcard.
-This functionality is also available as the subcommand "passwd" with the --edit-card command.
+This functionality is also available as the subcommand "passwd" with the --card-edit command.

 Remove key from the public keyring.
 In batch mode either --yes is required or the key must be specified by fingerprint.
 This is a safeguard against accidental deletion of multiple keys.